fzanneti/fzanneti/README.md

 Criação de objetos e ambientes digitais para apresentação comercial e visualização de produtos.
 - Produção de Conteúdo e Design Visual:
 Criação de materiais educativos, apresentações e identidade visual para projetos digitais, portfólios e redes sociais.

----

-I am a professional with over 10 years of experience in the **Purchasing** and **Tax** areas, working responsibly, organized and focused on results.
-After a long career in the corporate sector, I decided to **change direction** and dedicate myself to areas that have always fascinated me: **technology**, **artificial intelligence**, **design** and **creative projects**.

-Today, I am diving headfirst into the digital universe, seeking to **constantly learn** and apply my knowledge to real solutions.
-I am building my portfolio and developing myself in areas such as:

-- Prompt Engineering and Generative AI:
-Practical applications with LLMs, automation with AI, building autonomous agents and flows with tools such as ChatGPT, ComfyUI and others.
-- Cloud Computing with Azure:
-DevOps concepts, application deployment, versioning with GitHub and integration with cloud environments.
-- Programming Logic and Computational Thinking:
-Basics of programming with a focus on problem solving, mainly using C# on the .NET platform.
-- 3D Modeling and Product Design:
-Creation of digital objects and environments for commercial presentation and product visualization.
-- Content Production and Visual Design:
-Creation of educational materials, presentations and visual identity for digital projects, portfolios and social networks.

 ![Windows](https://img.shields.io/badge/Windows-37ccab?style=for-the-badge&logo=windows&logoColor=2CA5E0)
 ![Markdown](https://img.shields.io/badge/Markdown-7a49c6?style=for-the-badge&logo=markdown)
 ![HTML5](https://img.shields.io/badge/HTML5-261d31?style=for-the-badge&logo=html5&logoColor=white)